socnetv/app/README.md

 You can install SocNetV :

-b) using binary packages.
+- using binary packages or
-a) compiling it from source or
+- compiling it from source

 ## a) Install a binary package or executable (Linux/Mac/Windows)

-SocNetV binary packages are available for Windows, Mac OS X and Linux distros.
+SocNetV binary packages are available for Windows, MacOS and Linux.

-You can download a binary package for your Operating System from the project webpage at: http://socnetv.org/downloads
+You can download a binary package for your Operating System from the project's webpage at: http://socnetv.org/downloads

 If there is no package for your OS, please download and compile the source code.